GymMed/Outward-Enchantments-Viewer/README.md

 To add custom enchantment descriptions, follow these steps:

-1. Copy the example file [`customEnchantmentsDescriptions.xml.example`](./customEnchantmentsDescriptions.xml.example) and rename it to `customEnchantmentsDescriptions.xml`.
+1. Copy the example file [`BepInEx\config\gymmed.Mods_Communicator\Enchantments_Viewer\PlayersCustomEnchantmentsDescriptions.example.xml`](./PlayersCustomEnchantmentsDescriptions.example.xml) and rename it to `PlayersCustomEnchantmentsDescriptions.xml`.
 2. Open the newly created file and add your custom enchantment descriptions by copying and modifying existing `<enchantment>` tags.
 3. You can find the IDs for vanilla enchantments in [`vanillaRecipesID.txt`](./vanillaRecipesID.txt).
 4. The `overwrite` attribute determines how your custom description interacts with existing ones: